-Harvest's business strategy is focused on cash flow generation, acquiring under developed assets and increasing the value of its assets with proven development strategies.
+Harvest's business strategy is focused on cash flow generation, acquiring assets with identified operational and development opportunities and increasing the value of its assets with proven development strategies.
 Prior to 2006, Harvest had applied its strategies to opportunities in the petroleum and natural gas industry in western Canada.
 With the valuation of petroleum and natural gas assets in western Canada ever increasing through 2005 and into 2006, the opportunities to acquire such assets with significant upside potential became difficult.
-As a result, in 2006 Harvest changed its focus in western Canada to aggressively pursuing development opportunities within its existing asset base in western Canada and looking beyond western Canada for acquisition opportunities.
+As a result, in 2006 Harvest changed its focus in western Canada to aggressively pursuing development opportunities.